nameless-and-blameless/TAG/drafts/The-Divide.md

 - The subconscious experiences the world through the conscious mind’s thoughts and perceptions of sensory inputs.
 - While Kelvin believes he can see, hear, and feel, Main, as the subconscious, has never directly experienced sensory inputs.

+### Conversational Abilities:
+- Main can hold conversations with Kelvin, whether speaking out loud or communicating silently.
+- This unique interaction allows Main to influence Kelvin's thoughts and decisions through direct communication.

 ## The Creator's Solution: Separation of Consciousness

 ### Rationale for Separation: